 Business Enterprise is the final plan, and it’s set up differently from the others.
 Rather than having set features and pricing, you have to contact support to work out what you want and how much you’re willing to pay for it, although it’s generally aimed at larger organizations.

 Is Dropbox Worth the Price?

 For file sharing and temporary storage, the Basic free option is fine.
 As the plans increase in price, it starts to lose some value compared to its competitors.
-However, unless Dropbox Professional gets some new features or more space, the Plus plan is a great option.
+If you’re looking for cloud storage for the whole family, then Dropbox’s family plan is a great option.
 The Plus plan isn’t bad either, but it’s a bit more expensive than other services such as Sync.com and pCloud.

 When looking at cloud storage for businesses, the more expensive Professional, Standard and Advanced plans are all worth considering.
 Although they aren’t as competitive on price per terabyte, they do provide plenty of features for collaboration and sharing to keep them ahead of the pack.